openordu/ordu-11ty/src/docs/contributing/conduct.md

 # Code of Conduct
 ## Preamble

-As an organization, Clan Ó Déisi emphasizes the importance of building relationships.
+As an organization, Clan Ó Déisi(Déisianna) emphasizes the importance of building relationships.
 We seek to create relationships with the Déithe and with each other.
 We also strive to express virtue and honor our words and actions.
 Of these virtues, hospitality and integrity have the most obvious impact on our